revectores/resh/README.md

 # README

-A naive generel propose shell, with background, redirection, pipe, and batch mode support.
+A naive general-purpose shell with background execution, redirection, pipe, and batch mode support.